Local Garage Door Service Company With Licensed Professionals At Your Service

 Reasons Why Your Garage Door Opener is Making Noise

-Now that you know the different types of noise that garage door openers make, let's discuss the reasons why your garage door opener may be making noise.
+Now that you know the different types of noises that garage door openers make, let's discuss the reasons why your broken garage door opener may be making noise.

 One of the most common reasons why a garage door opener makes noise is due to loose parts.
 This can include loose screws, nuts, and bolts.
 When these parts are loose, they can rattle around and cause a lot of noise.